netg5/airport-management/README.md

     <scope>runtime</scope>
 </dependency>
 ```
-6. Change the value of database driver property `spring.datasource.driver-class-name` in config file located in repo called `flight-reservation-config` for each service which communicates with database
+6. Change the value of database driver property `spring.datasource.driver-class-name` in config file located in repo
+called `flight-reservation-config` for each service which communicates with database
 7. Change database url property: `spring.datasource.url`
 8. Change database url property: `spring.datasource.username`
 9. Change database url property: `spring.datasource.password`
 10. Change SQL dialect modifying this property: `spring.jpa.properties.hibernate.dialect`
 11. Open SQL file `oauth_schema.sql` script located in auth-service under `resources/sql` and change database name to yours
-12. Open each SQL file in `ticket-service` and `report-service` under `resources/sql` and execute each this script for your database (NOTE: MySQL dialect was used in this case due to this MySQL is preferable choice)
+12. Open each SQL file in `ticket-service` and `report-service` under `resources/sql` and execute each this script for
+your database (NOTE: MySQL dialect was used in this case due to this MySQL is preferable choice)
-13. Add pem certificate to the JVM cacerts due to it is self-signed executing the following command:
+13. Add _pem_ certificate to the JVM cacerts due to it is self-signed executing the following command:
 ```text
 keytool -import -trustcacerts -keystore "%JAVA_HOME%/jre/lib/security/cacerts" -storepass changeit -alias KEYSTORE_ENTRY -import -file keystore.pem
 ```
-14. Open `SERVICE_NAME.yml` config file and setup your database url and credentials for services `flight-service` , `ticket service` and `auth-service`
+14. Open `application.yml` config file located in config repository for this services `flight-service`, `ticket service`
+and `auth-service` and setup your database url and credentials
-15. Keep in mind that application port and port in `security.oauth2.resource.accessTokenUri` property might be changed in your case
+15. Application port and port in `security.oauth2.resource.accessTokenUri` property might be changed in your case
 16. Open `logback-spring.xml` for each microservice and setup directory where all your logging files are going to saved
-17. Setup .jar names and ports in `Dockerfile` for each module
+17. Each service has additional dev profile config file and in case you want to use it you should
+change property `spring.profiles.active` value from _prod_ to _dev_ and you can use development profile

-NOTE: If you change any port it should be changed in all places where it is used depending on the micrservice too.
+**__NOTE: If you change any port it should be changed in all places where it is used e.g. all depending microservices.__**

 ## Run
 #### 1 way - using maven or java command
 * Perform command `mvn spring-boot:run` or compile each microservice into the .jar and perform command `java -jar target/SERVICE-NAME-VERSION.jar`

-NOTE: `config-service` and `eureka-service` should be run first due to all the configs are stored in the separate repository.
+**__NOTE: `config-service` and `eureka-service` should be run first due to all the configs are stored in the separate repository.__**

 #### 2 way - run into the Docker container
 As was mentioned earlier in Setup section `9.` paragraph each microservice contains _Dockerfile_ that allows to run it into the Docker container.